stressGC/NodeJS-Inference-Engine/README.md

 ## IV] Structure

-All the code related to the map generation is in the "env" folder.
+All the code related to the map generation is in the [**env** folder](https://github.com/stressGC/NodeJS-Inference-Model/tree/master/env).

-The "bot" folder contains everything about our agent: its creation, its inference engine and its sensors / effectors.
+The [**bot** folder](https://github.com/stressGC/NodeJS-Inference-Model/tree/master/bot) folder contains everything about our agent: its creation, its inference engine and its sensors / effectors.

 ## V] Inference Engine

-The agent is based on an inference engine.
-All the rules can be found in "bot/logic".
+The agent logic is an inference engine.
+All the rules can be found in [**rules** folder](https://github.com/stressGC/NodeJS-Inference-Model/tree/master/bot/logic/rules).
 They are applied in the following order :

 - **Rule 1: Death Check**